Armankabirr/Armankabirr/README.md

 ## 🚀 About Me
-- Passionate about building clean, user-friendly web applications
+- Full-stack developer passionate about building clean, user-friendly web applications
-- Understanding of frontend development and UI/UX principles
+- Comfortable across both frontend and backend, with a strong eye for UI/UX
 - Familiar with agile project management tools and workflows
 - Enjoy working on academic and team-based projects

 <h3 align="left">Languages and Tools:</h3>